webqit/webflo/README.md

 Each function receives an `event` object representing details about the request - e.g. `event.request`, `event.url`, `event.session`. ([Details ahead](#workflow-api).)

-Functions that will respond to requests on the **server-side** go into a directory named `server`.
-(Often with traditional web apps and API backends.)
+Functions that will respond to requests **on the server-side** go into a directory named `server`.
+(Typically in traditional web apps and API backends.)

 ```js
 /**